kate-orlova/azure-logs-tricks/README.md

 Hope you found these KQL scripts helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.

 # License
-Azure Logs tricks are released under the MIT license what means that you can modify and use them how you want even for commercial use.
+Azure Logs tricks are released under the MIT license what means that you can modify and use scripts how you want even for commercial use.
 Please give this repository a star if you like any of KQL queries and your experience was positive.